litstack/docs/fields/relation.md

 ### Pivot Fields

-Sometimes you may want to edit pivot data such as the expired_at date of a subscription.
+Sometimes you may want to edit pivot data such as the `expired_at` date of a **subscription**.
 Therefore the `pivot` method must be prepended to the field.

 ```php
 $field->form(function($form) {